Getting dressed can become increasingly difficult for some older adults as they age.

 You don’t have to sacrifice style, either.
 Many mainstream fashion brands now offer adaptive lines in stylish, modern designs.
 Or you can easily convert your own favorite outfits using Velcro attachments.

 With the right adaptive clothing, you can maintain your independence and participate in activities like physical therapy or socializing with confidence and dignity.

 This guide shares tips so you can benefit from adaptive clothing immediately.
 Focus on comfort, confidence, and convenience to enjoy each day on your own terms.

 What Types of Adaptive Clothing are Available for Seniors?

 Almost all traditional styles of clothing have an adaptive alternative.
 Several major brands have invested heavily in adaptive clothing lines.
 Other brands have emerged that focus entirely on adaptive clothes.

-All of this variation ensures that every senior can find clothes that are comfortable and fit their style.
-Adaptive clothing helps the elderly maintain confidence in their appearance while also making it easier to get dressed.
+This variation ensures that seniors can find comfortable clothes that fit their style.
+Adaptive clothing helps the elderly maintain confidence in their appearance while making it easier to get dressed.

 Here are some of today’s most common types of adaptive clothing: